Preparing your lips

 Choose the right formula

-Lip color is generally categorized as matte, creme or frost (shimmer).
+Lipstick is typically categorized as matte, creme or frost (shimmer).
 Matte lipstick offers true color but not much shine.
 It typically contains less moisture than other formulas and can leave your lips dry.
-If you like the look of matte lipstick, try to find one that is labeled as moisturizing.
+If you like the look of matte lipstick, try to find one that is labeled as moisturizing (or semi-matte).

 Line your lips

-After prepping your lips with powder, primer or even a coat of foundation, line them with a neutral lip pencil in a shade near to your natural lip color.
+After prepping your lips with powder, primer or even a coat of foundation, line them with a neutral lip pencil in a shade close to your natural lip color.
 Avoid lip liners that are too dark.
 Take your time when applying lip liner and stick close to your natural lip line.
-To help your color last longer, fill in your entire lips with the lip liner to create a strong foundation.
+To help your color last longer, fill in your entire lips with the lip liner to create a strong foundation, and then add lipstick on top.

 Use a lip brush